 At the request of the Department of Education and Skills, the NDFA has taken over the contract management of all operational PPP schools.
 At end-2017 the NDFA was managing the contracts for five schools projects covering 27 schools.
 Working under a Service Level Agreement, the support provided involves monitoring the relevant PPP companies in the performance of their obligations under the PPP contract, ensuring that the long-term value in these contracts is captured.
 The NDFA also provides contract management services for the Convention Centre, Dublin.
-BUSINESS REVIEW

-NewERA
+BUSINESS REVIEW NewERA NewERA provides a dedicated centre of providing financial advice to Ministers regarding their shareholdings in major National Treasury Management Agency

-NewERA provides a dedicated centre of corporate finance expertise to Government, providing financial advice to Ministers regarding their shareholdings in major commercial State bodies.
 Commercial and Financial Advice